blmstrm/gopso/README.md

 gopso
 =====

-A particle swarm optimization algorithm in go
+A particle swarm optimization algorithm in go.